Parent Guide to Choosing Fidget Toys for Self-Regulation

 Understanding Your Child's Sensory Needs

-Before selecting fidgets, it’s helpful to understand what type of sensory input your child seeks or avoids:
+Before you start selecting fidgets, it helps to understand what type of sensory input your child seeks or tends to avoid:

 Consider Your Child's: